FormidableLabs/terraform-aws-serverless/modules/xray/README.md

 Perhaps the easiest place to start is our [sample reference project][ref_project] that creates a Serverless framework service named `simple-reference` that integrates the core module and submodules of this project.
 The relevant files to review include:

 - Serverless framework
     - [serverless.yml](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/serverless.yml): Serverless framework configuration.
-The `xray` function is configured with X-ray tracing.
-- Example Node.js handlers/servers
-    - [src/server/xray.js](https://github.com/FormidableLabs/aws-lambda-serverless-reference/blob/master/src/server/xray.js): Example server additionally enabling [AWS X-Ray][] performance tracing additionally using the `serverless_xray` submodule.
+The `canary` function is configured to start a canary deploy on `sls deploy`: 10% new Lambda for five minutes, then 100% new Lambda after.

 ### Module integration